Cana Woodford Shale (AKA Anadarko Woodford) - Oil & Gas Discussion archives

 Devon told me my well started producing in January.
 I should receive the division order in June.
 They are allowed 6 months from production.

 She also told me the attorney has the titles and she was waiting on him to send them to her.
-She said he has has them for 2 or 3 months now.
+She said he has had them for 2 or 3 months now.
 I asked her does it usually take this long and she said that area is “booming” and the attorneys are swamped with work.
-I didnt know they have to pay interest.
+I didn’t know they have to pay interest.
 It makes sense though.

 Gary, could be.
-I am still having problems with the occ website.
+I am still having problems with the OCC website.
 My son is going to help me today.
 Everything I have looked at is old.
 Where do they post the permit to drill?

 Gary, thanks for the pics.
 We have not seen our well.
-Also, got on occ website fine and looked at our data
+Also, got on OCC website fine and looked at our data.

 Leon, after you get to the OCC website and type in the legal you then need to make sure you check “bottom hole” right below where it says select county (Our well location is on the section south of where our minerals are).
 Once you locate the well you are looking for (sometimes there are 2 pages of wells or more) click on the little magnifying glass next to the well number.
 Once you get to the well page then you can find the permit to drill and other documents by clicking on the “all images” button.